rahulthota21/RahulThota-GlucoSense-Infy-Nov24/README.md

    pip install -r requirements.txt

 3. **Run the code:**
-   Once the environment is set up, you can start by running the main.py file or explore individual scripts for data preprocessing, feature selection, and model building.
+   Once the environment is set up, you can start by running the main.py file or exploring individual scripts for data preprocessing, feature selection, and model building.
    ```bash
    python main.py